SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 stored properties, property observers, or other extension declarations.
 For a discussion and several examples of extensions that include various kinds of declarations, see :doc:`../LanguageGuide/Extensions`.

+If the *type name* is a class, structure, or enumeration type, the extension extends that type.
+If the *type name* is a protocol type, the extension extends all types that conform to that protocol.

 Extension declarations can add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.